 What does the “Dietary Guidelines for Americans” say?

-According to the guidelines put out by the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HSS) it is recommended we consume three daily servings of dairy each day.
+According to the guidelines put out by the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HSS) it is recommended we consume three servings of dairy each day.

 What is the difference between dairy milk, soy milk, and almond milk?